 As the academic year kicks off and UCAS applications are distant memory there are a number of events to get your university career off to a flying start.
 Firstly the Student Lock In London promises to ease you in to student living and before you are scraping pennies together for the weekly shop you can enjoy amazing deals on the high street.
 This event takes place in Uxbridge every October and sees entertainment, giveaways and exclusive discounts, just for students!
 See their website studentlockin.com for more details and dates.

 If you are not the fresh faced first year that is new to the world of lock ins and freshers fairs there are still important events for you.
 The London Graduate Fair offers CV advice and networking opportunities that aim to steer your career in the right direction, particularly useful for those looking into competitive industries such as a business management degree students.
-With the reputation as the biggest national graduate recruitment fair in London with thousands of jobs and over 80 top employers to network with and meet, you can’t afford to miss it during your final year, see their Twitter for more details.
+With the reputation as the biggest national graduate recruitment fair in London with thousands of jobs and over 80 top employers to network with and meet, you can’t afford to miss it during your final year.

 Image Credit: Dell’s Official Flickr Page (flickr.com)